Circumference Of A Circle Worksheet

 Let's break down the process of calculating circumference with a few examples.

 Step 1: Identify the radius or diameter.
 The first step is to determine either the radius or the diameter of the circle.
 The problem will usually provide one of these values directly.
-If given the diameter, remember to divide it by 2 to find the radius.
+If given the diameter, remember to divide it by 2 to find the radius Worth keeping that in mind..

 Step 2: Choose the appropriate formula.
-Use C = 2πr if you have the radius, or C = πd if you have the diameter Small thing, real impact..
+Use C = 2πr if you have the radius, or C = πd if you have the diameter Simple as that..

 Step 3: Substitute the known value into the formula.
 Replace 'r' or 'd' in the chosen formula with the known value.

 Step 4: Calculate the circumference.
 Use your calculator (or your estimation skills!) to perform the calculation.
-Remember to include the correct units (e.g., centimeters, meters, inches) Simple, but easy to overlook..
+Remember to include the correct units (e.g., centimeters, meters, inches) Still holds up..

 Example 1: Using the radius